huohuoren4/docs/python/pytest/further_topics/example_trick/test_discovery.md

 the `python_functions` and `python_classes` options has no effect for `unittest.TestCase` test discovery because pytest delegates discovery of test case methods to unittest code.
 :::

-## Interpreting cmdline arguments as Python packages
+## Interpreting cmdline arguments as Python packages {#interpreting-cmdline-arguments-as-python-packages}

 You can use the `--pyargs` option to make `pytest` try interpreting arguments as python package names, deriving their file system path and then running the test.
 For example if you have unittest2 installed you can type: